staltz/manyverse/README.md

 - One terminal running `npm run clean-bundler && npm start -- --reset-cache` for the Metro bundler
 - One terminal where you can run `npm run build-android-debug` to build the APK

-There is no support for continuously compiling the worker thread nor the backend Node.js project.
+There is no support for continuously compiling the backend Node.js project.

 ### Troubleshooting